kohr-h/misc/dl/instructions.md

     fuel-download mnist
     fuel-convert mnist

-Presumably it shouldn't be necessary to switch to the data path, but no time to check.
-More info [here](https://fuel.readthedocs.io/en/latest/built_in_datasets.html).

 ## Exercises and Experiments

 **Important:** Please take notes while trying different things.
 Best would be to work in one or several Python scripts (not directly in the console) and adding comments as you go.